99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - CodePipeline: automate pipeline.
 Visual workflow tool to orchestrate CICD.
 We can control the Source / build / test /
   deploy / invoke stages.
 If a stage fails pipeline stops.
-You can create events for failed pipelines / events with CloudWatch events react to changes.!!
+You can create events for failed pipelines / events with CloudWatch events react to changes.
-  you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline!!
+  you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline
   execution to stop so that someone with the required AWS Identity and Access Management permissions can approve or reject
   the action.